Upper Millcreek Canyon Road Closure

 Here’s how construction will play out:

-• There will be a winter shutdown of construction activities, allowing for ski grooming and pedestrian access, on the Millcreek Canyon Road from mid-December to late-March in 2025.
+• There will be a winter shutdown of construction activities, allowing for ski grooming and pedestrian access, on the Millcreek Canyon Road from mid-December to late-March.

-Trails Utah is working with the city and construction crews to create a connector trail at Elbow Fork.
-This would allow trail users to access all upper trails via the Upper Pipeline Trail throughout the year.
+• Trails Utah is working with the city and construction crews to create a connector trail at Elbow Fork.
+This would allow trail users to access all upper and lower trails via the Upper Pipeline Trail at Elbow Fork throughout the year (without having to track back to the winter gate).

 View our interactive map below for a visualization of the upcoming closures.